Joystream/community-repo/working-groups/storage-group/leader/Scale.md

 - Bandwidth
 - Cost

-> Note: 100TB are more are HDD which has a lower
+> Note: 100TB and more are HDD which has a lower IOP.

 ### Cost